· Philipp Leser

 • almost all of them have a temporal component.
 So we are talking about time series here.

 • many problems concern multivariate time series (or multiple time series, for our purpose the distinction doesn’t matter much).
-Sometimes with lots of dimensions.
+Sometimes with many dimensions.
 Like hundreds if not thousands of time series of sensor data, financial instruments or health data of kubernetes pods.

 • many of these time series might not be equidistant/have different frequencies.